Synthetic Biology >

 A second wave of synbio followed, driven by new technologies such as CRISPR gene editing that gave us an ability to “write DNA”.
 Increasingly, we can more controllably design biological systems.

 The third wave of synbio has seen us begin to “apply DNA”, for example in the discovery of highly effective precision medicines.
 However, it is widely known that these exquisite bioproducts are not readily accessible due to prohibitive costs and wide ranging manufacturing issues.
-The solution lies far beyond the constraints of existing platforms.
+The solution for population scale biology lies in BiologIC's Industry 4.0 architectures.

 The fourth wave of synbio will be our ability to “scale DNA” – to apply our knowledge of reading, writing and applying DNA at an industrial scale that delivers genuinely global benefit for society.

-This fourth wave has the potential to create billions of dollars of disruptive value in existing and new applications such as precision medicine, cell based agriculture, biofuels and decarbonisation.
+This fourth wave has the potential to create billions of dollars of disruptive value in existing and new applications such as precision medicine, cell based agriculture, biofuels, new materials and decarbonisation.
 These promise major benefits to some of the most pressing needs of society including health, climate change and sustainability.